Madagiri

-Madagiri is also spelled as Madigiri or Madagera is a large village in the southern state of Karnataka, Madagiri is located in the Sirwar taluk of Raichur district in Karnataka.Madagiri famous for the largest cotton growing village in the Raichur district.
+Madagiri is also spelled as Madigiri or Madagera is a large village in the southern state of Karnataka, Madagiri is located in the Sirwar taluk of Raichur district in Karnataka.
+Madagiri is famous for the largest cotton growing village in the Raichur district.

 History

 Mandal Panchayats were functioning before Gram Panchayats came into existence in Karnataka.
 Madagiri Mandal Panchayat is one of the many Mandal Panchayats in Karnataka.
 Madagiri, Halli Hosur, Chagabavi, Machanur, Ganadinni, Lakkadinni, Tupadur, Bommanala and Jalpur villages used to come under this Mandal Panchayat.
 Under the Panchayat Raj Act 1993, Madagiri Mandal Panchayat was terminated and is functioning instead as Madagiri Gram Panchayat.

 Demographics

 As for the 2011 India census, Madagiri had a population of 4621 with 2332 females and 2289 males.